 In its review of first quarter 2021 acquisitions, the relevant Diligence Provider selected a Diligence Sample of 999 mortgage loan files from an Eligible Review Population of 4,522 loans (all of which met the Preliminary Eligibility Criteria).
 The related Diligence Sample did not include any Reference Obligations that were included in the final selection of the Reference Pool.
 In its review of second quarter 2021 acquisitions, the relevant Diligence Provider selected a Diligence Sample of 999 mortgage loan files from an Eligible Review Population of 4,293 loans (all of which met the Preliminary Eligibility Criteria).
 The related Diligence Sample did not include any Reference Obligations that were included in the final selection of the Reference Pool.
 In its review of third quarter 2021 acquisitions, the relevant Diligence Provider selected a Diligence Sample of 999 mortgage loan files from an Eligible Review Population of 4,328 loans (all of which met the Preliminary Eligibility Criteria).
-The related Diligence Sample included 12 Reference Obligations that were included in the final selection of the Reference Sample of 999 mortgage loan files from an Eligible Review Population of 4,367 loans (all of which met the Preliminary Eligibility Criteria).
-The related Diligence Sample included 121 Reference Obligations that were included in the final selection of the Reference Pool.
+The related Diligence Sample included 37 Reference Obligations that were included in the final selection of the Reference Pool.
+In its review of fourth quarter 2021 acquisitions, the relevant Diligence Provider selected a Diligence Sample of 999 mortgage loan files from an Eligible Review Population of 4,367 loans (all of which met the Preliminary Eligibility Criteria).
+The related Diligence Sample included 155 Reference Obligations that were included in the final selection of the Reference Pool.

 The mortgage loans in the Eligible Review Population subsequently may have paid off, become delinquent or become subject to repurchase requests prior to issuance of the applicable Connecticut Avenue Securities; no such mortgage loans are included in any reference pool.
-For the Series 2022-R08 Notes, the "Preliminary Eligibility Criteria" are the Eligibility Criteria other than the criteria specified in clauses (b), (d), (e) and (h) of the definition thereof; provided that for this purpose clause (k) of the definition thereof is deemed to read as follows: "has an original loan-to-value ratio that is (i) greater than 60% and (ii) less than or equal to 97%."
+For the Series 2022-R09 Notes, the "Preliminary Eligibility Criteria" are the Eligibility Criteria other than the criteria specified in clauses (b), (d), (e) and (h) of the definition thereof; provided that for this purpose clause (k) of the definition thereof is deemed to read as follows: "has an original loan-to-value ratio that is (i) greater than 60% and (ii) less than or equal to 97%."